noahdotpy/mytoolbox/README.md

 | Kernel version        | Gated    | Gated   | Gated         | Upstream |
 | Image build frequency | Weekly   | Weekly  | Daily         | Daily    |

-Add `-git` (e.g `stable-git`) to your stream to get image builds that are additionaly built on every commit pushed to the repository.
+Add `-git` (e.g `stable-git`) to your stream to get image builds that are additionally built on every commit pushed to the repository.

 ## Installation